FDemelas/Instances/README.md

 %## Support

-%## Contributing
+[//]: ## Contributing
-%State if you are open to contributions and what your requirements are for accepting them.
+[//]:State if you are open to contributions and what your requirements are for accepting them.
-%You can also document commands to lint the code or run tests.
+[//]:You can also document commands to lint the code or run tests.
 These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
 Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

-## Authors and acknowledgment
+[//]: ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.

 ## License